-RULLAND ROUTE 7 to CAMP FROM THE SOUTH: Going north on Route 7, about 5 miles out of Rulland, look for The Country House (green building) on the left.
-In 1⁄2 mile, take your next right onto Sangamon Road.
+ROUTE 7 to CAMP FROM THE SOUTH: Going north on Route 7, about 5.5 miles out of Rutland, look for a right onto Sangamon Road.
 Go about 2 miles uphill and look for the Betsey Cox sign on your left.
-If you get to Sangamon Lane and the Camp Sangamon sign, you've gone too far.
+If you get to Sangamon Lane and the Camp Sangamon sign, you've gone just a bit too far.